-As of now, there are three series of iPhones compatible with swipe gestures: iPhone X, XS and 11.
-If you own an iPhone X, XR, XS, XS Max, iPhone 11, 11 Pro, and 11 Pro Max, you can use swipe gestures to quickly operate your premium device.
+There are three series of iPhones compatible with swipe gestures: iPhone X, XS, and 11.
+If you own an iPhone X, XR, XS, XS Max, iPhone 11, 11 Pro, and 11 Pro Max, you can quickly use swipe gestures to operate your premium device.
 The multitasking features allow you to operate your iPhone smoothly.

-IMPORTANT: If you have already used iPhone X earlier, it would be easy for you to apply the same swipe gestures on the latest devices from the iPhone 11 series.
+IMPORTANT: If you have already used iPhone X earlier, it would be easy for you to apply the same swipe gestures on the iPhone 11 series’s latest devices.

 #1.
 Go to Home Screen By Swiping Up the Home Bar

 To go to the Home screen on iPhone X and later, you need to swipe up on the Home bar.
 On other iOS devices, you have to press the Home button to go to the home screen.

 #2.
 Quickly Jump Between Apps by Swiping Left/Right on the Home Bar

 iPhone X features an all-new gesture to let you quickly jump to previous and next apps.
 To do so, all you have to do is swipe left or right on the home bar.

 - To access the previous app you were using, swipe left on the home bar.